The Earth Management Institute

 Pastreich serves as an associate at the Council on East Asian Studies at Yale University and as a member of the academic council at CCG (Center for China and Globalization) in Beijing.

 Pastreich started his work in international relations as Director of the policy think tank KORUS House (2005-2007), which he founded, at the Korean Embassy in Washington D.C. in 2005.
 His seminar series at the Korean Embassy became a central location for the discussion of policy related to Northeast Asia.

-From 2007 on, Pastreich worked together with Daedeok Innopolis, Korea’s premiere technology cluster around the technical university KAIST.
-He as adviser for internationalization and foreign investment and also served as a special adviser to the governor of Chungnam Province (2007-2009) and advised Daejeon Metropolitan City (2009-2010) on international affairs.
+From 2007 on, Pastreich worked together with Daedeok Innopolis, Korea’s premier technology cluster around the technical university KAIST.
+He as an adviser for internationalization and foreign investment and also served as a special adviser to the governor of Chungnam Province (2007-2009) and advised Daejeon Metropolitan City (2009-2010) on international affairs.